davidmoten/openapi-codegen/README.md

 * Plenty of unit tests (good ones, full serialization and deserialization tests)
 * Maven plugin
 * Simple server-side and client-side implementation for primary and general response handling
+* Partial use of schema generated classes possible with generated server and client of *openapi-generator-plugin*

 **Status**: in development, alpha release on Maven Central